AdamJHowell/JavaLinkUtilization/README.md

 17 - I have the utilization working now.
 It even accommodates counter 'wrap'.
 I now want to output other stats for the selected SNMPInterface, like discards and errors.

+18 - I have implemented most of the features that I want this program to be able to do.
+Additions to this commit:
+-The ListView is cleared when the 'Show Interfaces' button is pressed.
+This is useful when new walk files are chosen.
+-Added two new buttons, styled with ellipses, that launch FileChooser windows and accept new input files.
+-Added the ability for the input files to be in the wrong order.
+My code will use the file with the shorter sysUpTime as the first file.
+-Added outbound utilization and total utilization.
+The total value seems to be slightly off.
+I would like to get more SNMP walk files to test this further.
+-Added other stats (discards, errors) for the selected row.

+19 - I am partway through altering CalculateStatistics to return a <key, value> object instead of a list of strings.
+Currently, I have a SNMPInterfaceDelta class to represent the calculations.
+However, I do not know how to get this class object into an ObservableList.
+I am undecided on what container to use.
+ObservableList is almost a requirement, but it will have to be <String, String>, or something like that.
+I feel like that is not the proper way to do this, but I cannot come up with a logical reason for that feeling.
+Perhaps I will just commit to <String, String>.